JohnDDuncanIII/messagefaces/README.md

 # How do I set the contact photo image?

 Just click on the sender's contact card in your address book, then pick a local or remote (web) image.
-The image will then be copied into your profile directory's "Images" folder.
+The image will then be copied into your profile directory's "Images" folder (NOT profile/MessageFaces/images/; this is handled by the client itself, not the extension)

 # Changelog
 1.2.5 (2016-04-25)